robottheory/rt-midgard-test/README.md

 Open <http://localhost:8080/v2> in your browser for the GraphQL UI. ✨

+### Websockets

+Websockets is an experimental feature supported for Linux only.
+If you need to use it for develop using a different OS you may need to run Midgard using Docker.

 ### Config

 Configuration is loaded from a `.json` file.
 Default is in `cmd/midgard/config.json`.